DUBLIN CITY UNIVERSITY: Dublin City University Networking Society CONSTITUTION

-The aims and objectives of the society shall be as follows:
+The aims and objectives of the Society are as follows:

 - To help educate people in the usage of Internet utilities and resources.

-- Membership of the society shall be open to all students and staff of the college.
+- Membership of the Society shall be open to all students, staff and former

-- Membership shall be obtained by paying the appropriate fee.
+- Membership shall be obtained by paying the appropriate fee and registering

 - Honorary lifetime membership is awarded to the founding committee members.